Cytomegalovirus infection and pregnancy

 How can I avoid getting infected with CMV during my pregnancy?

 Young children represent the main source of the virus.
-If you are a pregnant woman in contact with young children, taking preventative measures is an effective way of reducing the risk of maternal infection during pregnancy.
+Taking preventative measures among pregnant women and their partners who have contact with young children is an effective way of reducing the risk of maternal infection during pregnancy, especially up to 16 weeks of gestation.

 • Avoid coming into contact with the bodily fluids of young children that could be infected (tears, saliva, urine, nasal mucus).